 White-capped albatrosses Thalassarche steadi are endemic to New Zealand, breeding on Disappointment Island, Adams Island and Auckland Island in the Auckland Island group, and Bollons Island (50-100 pairs) in the Antipodes Island Group.
 Population estimates suggest most (95%) of the global population breeds on Disappointment Island, an area where access is restricted to maintain environmental values at the site.
-Virtually all aspects of the biology and ecology of white-capped albatrosses are poorly known and although approximate population sizes have developed there have been no well-documented population estimates for any of the colonies.
+Virtually all aspects of the biology and ecology of white-capped albatrosses are poorly known and although approximate population sizes have developed there have been no well-documented population estimates for any of the colonies until this study.

-Between 2006/07 and 2010/11 (hereinafter 2006 and 2010, respectively) we undertook repeated population censuses of the white-capped albatrosses breeding in the Auckland Islands using aerial photography.
-These population censuses were carried out in December each year to estimate population size and track population trends.
-We have now undertaken two additional counts at the Auckland Islands: on 11 January 2012 and 14 January 2013 (2011 and 2012 breeding seasons, respectively).
+Between 2006/07 and 2013/14 (hereinafter 2006 and 2013, respectively) we undertook repeated population censuses of the white-capped albatrosses breeding in the Auckland Islands using aerial photography.
+These population censuses were carried out in either December or January each year to estimate population size and track population trends.

-In 2011 we estimated that there were 93,752 (95%Cl 93,140 - 94,364), 5,846 (5,604 - 5,999) and 178 (151- 205) annual breeding pairs at Disappointment Island, South West Cape and Adams Island, respectively, giving a total for these sites of 99,776 (99,144-100,408) breeding pairs.
+In 2013 we estimated that there were 89,552 (95%CI 88,953 - 90,151), 5,542 (5,393 - 5,691) and 184 (157 - 211) annual breeding pairs at Disappointment Island, South West Cape and Adams Island, respectively, based on the raw counts, giving a total for these sites of 95,278 (94,661 - 95,895) breeding pairs.